MartijnKeesmaat/Axis/README.md

 Get your front-end environment up and running in 3 simple steps.

 1. Download zip
-2. Extract files
+2. Run npm install in the root folder
-3. Run npm install in the root folder
+3. Run gulp serve

 <br>
 <br>